openownership/data-standard/docs/schema/guidance/repr-state-owned-enterprises.rst

 .. highlights::

-    **Key requirement:** If an entity's status as a state-owned enterprise needs to be represented, then its Entity statement MUST be the subject of Ownership-or-control statement(s) connecting it, either directly or indirectly, to an Entity statement with ``entityType`` of 'state' or 'stateBody'.
+    **Key requirement:** If an entity's status as a state-owned enterprise needs to be represented, then its Entity Statement MUST be the subject of Ownership-or-control statements connecting it, either directly or indirectly, to an Entity statement with ``entityType`` of 'state' or 'stateBody'.

 Overview
 ------------------------

 The definition of 'state-owned enterprise' (SOE) can change according to jurisdiction or domain.
-The Beneficial Ownership Data Standard (BODS) does not therefore rely on, or support, any one definition.
+BODS does not rely on, or support, any one definition of SOE.
 Instead, BODS enables the interests between a state (or state body) and an enterprise to be represented.
 This requires the state itself (or state body) to be represented by an Entity statement.

-In particular, the following properties and values SHOULD be used to represent information about enterprises and their links to states:
+The following properties and values SHOULD be used to represent information about states and state bodies:

-* ``entityType`` SHOULD be set to 'state' or 'stateBody', and ``jurisdiction`` SHOULD be used to represent the particular state.
+* ``entityType`` SHOULD be set to 'state' or 'stateBody'
+* ``jurisdiction`` SHOULD be used to represent the state
-* ``entitySubtype`` SHOULD be used to refine the category of a given state body (as a 'government department', 'state agency' or 'other').
+* ``entitySubtype`` SHOULD be used to refine the category of a given state body (as a 'government department', 'state agency' or 'other')

+The following properties and values SHOULD be used to represent information about SOEs:
+* ``entityType`` SHOULD be set to 'registeredEntity'
-* ``formedByStatute`` MAY be used to supply details of a law, where an entity has been formed as a result of specific legislation.
+* ``formedByStatute`` MAY be used to supply details of a law, where an entity has been formed as a result of specific legislation

 For more details about these properties see :ref:`schema-entity-statement`.

-A number of scenarios are outlined below.
-We show how the these properties and others can be used to represent information about SOEs within a set of connected BODS statements.

 Example scenarios
 ------------------------